 Dave Spadafora

-I’m at my second powerlifting meet and it’s a big meet for sure being held at the hotel that’s so close to The Ballpark at Arlington that you can see the outfield from the windows of the hotel restaurant.
+It was my birthday in 1985 and I’m at my second ever powerlifting meet in Arlington Texas and it’s a big meet being held at a fancy hotel that’s connected to The Ballpark at Arlington and you can see the outfield from the windows of the hotel restaurant.
 I’m there with my coach Rick Gaugler and my two training partners Russell and Hank and all of us competing!!!

-Now try and understand that this is a big deal for me because I’m fresh out off the Army all of 23 years old (turning 24), just a kid from the east side of Detroit and have never flown somewhere just to compete.
-Walked in and saw the venue and admittedly I got a wobbly in the knees at the prospect of being on an elevated stage in front of a huge crowd.
+Now try and understand that this is a big deal for me because I’m fresh out off the Army all of 23 years old (turning 24 that day), I'm just a kid from the east side of Detroit, I've never flown somewhere just to compete.
+I'm not gonna lie I walked in to see the venue and admittedly got a little wobbly in the knees at the prospect of being on an elevated stage in front of a huge crowd.

-I was entered into the Open Class and had a decent opening squat of 611 pounds but we will come back to that squat in a few but remember this is 1985 and we are in single ply suits and have equipment check AND we weigh in 2 hours before competing.
+Having won the Novice division back in April at my first meet I was entered into the Open Class.
+I had what I hoped was a decent opening squat of 611 pounds but we will come back to that squat in a few.
+Remember this is 1985 and we are in single ply suits and have equipment check AND we weigh in 2 hours before competing.

-I don’t have a scale in the hotel room so I head to a gym nearby to sit in the sauna then back in the room we turn up the heater and I wrap up in blankets to sweat off weight since all 3 of us needs to drop weight, Rick has his own room and ain’t struggling with his weight so I’m sure he’s sleeping comfortably.
+We don’t have a scale in the hotel room so I head to a gym nearby to sit in the sauna then back in the room where we turn up the heater and wrap up in blankets to sweat off someweight since all 3 of us needs to drop weight, Rick has his own room and ain’t struggling with his weight so I’m sure he’s sleeping comfortably.

 Saturday morning and we head to weigh in before we eat so I step on the scale and I’m 194…OH GOD panic sets in as I think that my squat suit won’t fit right because I’ve lost too much weight so off to the fancy buffet I go and I eat everything in sight and I’m not kidding when I say I’m eating everything that’s not nailed down!!!
-Think I had a solid 20 pieces of French Toast and eggs.
+Prtetty sure I had a solid 20 pieces of French Toast, bacon and eggs.
 Afterwards we head to the rules meeting and equipment check then to the warm up room….
-Starting to feel a little queezy from the food… have a sip of Sprite and nope that’s not any better!!! side note: to this day I still cannot drink Sprite
+I started to feel a little queezy from the food… someone told me to have a sip of Sprite ...
+NOPE that’s not any better!!!
+Getting queezy sitting there listening to the rules meeting, looking for somewhere to my guts out AND not let Rick know!!!

 “OH NO DON’T PUKE ON ME” and the entire gym erupted in laughter, me included!!!